gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

   standard describes, because it includes generic, inline, and subunit dependencies.

   An object file must be recreated by recompiling the corresponding source file if any of the source files on which it depends are modified.
 For example, if the ``make`` utility is used to control compilation, the rule for an Ada object file must mention all the source files on which the object file depends, according to the above definition.
-  The determination of the necessary recompilations is done automatically when one uses ``gnatmake``.
+Invoking ``gnatmake`` will cause it to determine the necessary recompilations.

 .. _The_Ada_Library_Information_Files: